dfrnt-labs/terminusdb-docs-static/src/app/docs/change-request-workflows-terminuscms-tour/page.md

 ## Conflicts & Collaboration

-In order to avoid changes being squashed by other users when multiple people make changes to data and content, TerminusCMS checks the database to see if there have been changes made before a user reviews and merges a change request.
+In order to avoid changes being squashed by other users when multiple people make changes to data and content, TerminusDB checks the database to see if there have been changes made before a user reviews and merges a change request.

 In order to proceed.
 The user must rebase their change request to incorporate the latest changes into their own change request.
 A prompt tells the user what to do.